 As the leading international organization for Molecular Pathology/Laboratory Genomic Medicine education, AMP is a not-for-profit scientific society that advances the clinical practice, science, and excellence of molecular and genomic laboratory medicine through education, innovation, and advocacy to enable highest quality health care.

 What are the benefits of AMP membership?

-We are proud to offer reduced rates for trainees ( Fellows, Residents, or Students) as "Associate Members" (for the duration of training; maxium of 7 years)
+We are proud to offer FREE membership for trainees ( Fellows, Residents, or Students) as "Associate Members" (for the duration of training; maxium of 7 years)